mimiicodes/mimiicodes/README.md

 ## 🎲 About Me
-I'm a frontend developer with a passion for building responsive, user-friendly web applications.
+I'm a frontend developer passionate about building responsive, user-friendly web applications.
 Skilled in HTML, CSS, JavaScript, and modern frameworks like React, I focus on delivering clean, efficient code and seamless user experiences.
 I’m always learning new tools and trends to stay ahead in web development.
-When I'm not coding, I enjoy exploring design and working on creative side projects.
+I enjoy exploring design and working on creative side projects when I'm not coding.

 ## 🏸 Skills
 ![React](https://img.shields.io/badge/-React-05122A?style=flat&logo=react)&nbsp;